 Tuberculosis is found throughout the world.
 Areas of particular risk include Africa and Asia.
 64% of cases globally are found in 7 countries: India, Indonesia, China, Phillipines, Nigeria, Pakistan and South Africa.

 Tuberculosis symptoms are varied and can depend upon the part of the body that has been infected.
 General symptoms include fever, loss of appetite, weight loss, night sweats and tiredness.

 Respiratory tuberculosis can cause persistent, productive cough and may be accompanied by blood-streaked sputum.

 The disease is treatable if diagnosed and treatment is completed.
 The illness is more severe in children, those with other underlying illness (particularly HIV) and in smokers.
-95% of deaths from TB occur in developing countries.
+Over 95% of deaths from TB occur in developing countries.

 Treatment for tuberculosis is with a combination of antibiotics over a minimum of 6 months.